dailydotdev/docs/docs/for-content-creators/claiming-ownership-on-article.md

 ## Why should you claim ownership of an article you wrote?

-### Get notified when your post got featured by daily.dev
+### Get notified when your post got listed by daily.dev

 At the end of the day, we all write for a particular audience.
 Engaging with your readers in real-time can make the difference between a memorable article and a forgotten one.
 Even more, getting notified in real-time will enable you to encourage a meaningful discussion about the blog post you wrote.
 That way, you can increase your readership and create a long-lasting relationship with your audience.